How to Sell Excess Inventory to Discount Retailers: A Comprehensive Guide

 December 26, 2023 | Reading Time: 13 minutes

 For businesses, excess inventory can be a major thorn in the side.
 It not only locks up valuable capital and requires precious storage space, but it can also lead to significant financial losses if left unmanaged.
-Finding buyers for this surplus stock is crucial to recouping costs, freeing up resources, and paving the way towards increased profitability.
+Finding buyers for surplus stock is crucial to recouping costs, freeing up resources, and paving the way toward increased profitability.
 This guide outlines the essential steps and best practices to help you connect with discount retailers and transform your excess inventory into revenue.

 The steps outlined below closely mirror our own proven process for helping clients achieve successful liquidation and sale of excess inventory.